Photo credit: New Balance

 Having Leonard wear New Balance shoes on the court was an obvious move, but having him wear the brand off the court was also key.
 In the age of Instagram and Twitter, players have become accustomed to parading their outfits before the cameras while strolling into the locker room before game time.
 Fans are beginning to care more about what they see in these snapshots than glimpses of on-court sneaker swag.
 This is what New Balance understood, capitalizing on candid moments and seizing golden opportunities to position the brand off the court.

 First off, New Balance offered fans a way to honour Kawhi, right in the heat of the moment.
 For example, the brand produced special-edition T-shirts with popular Leonard catchphrases like “Fun Guy” and “Board Man Gets Paid.”
 Both items sold out in less than 60 seconds after being released, and Leonard fever became an inferno.
 Of course, Leonard sported the “Board Man Gets Paid” edition during the Raptors victory parade in Toronto, reaching eyeballs across the globe via traditional and social media.

 Through its agility and ability to keep its finger on the public pulse, New Balance created opportunities to connect with consumers on the all-important emotional level, while generating earned visibility along the way.

 It goes without saying that selecting a pro athlete as a brand ambassador isn’t exactly a new tactic.
 However, finding creative ways to challenge the status quo is something we at NATIONAL believe is key to building a successful brand and to strengthening relationships with consumers.
 Letting shared values shine through and always keeping up on the latest buzz is how both the Board Man and brands get paid.

-——— Written by Laurence Roberge Bernardo, former Coordinator, NATIONAL Public Relations
+——— Laurence Roberge Bernardo is a former Coordinator at NATIONAL Public Relations